seyade/dashing-test/README.md

 A simple app with a login and a table page.

-## Run the app
+### Run the app

 Run the app with `npm start`.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-For the moment use any username and password will do; the button will be enabled for click.
+For the moment, use any username and password; the button will be enabled for click.

 ### Run tests